culibraries/documentation/docs/pages/cybercom-dev.md

 1. Certificate Expiration: Will see logs with certificate expiration.
 Current certificates expiration `Sep 10 19:12:02 2029 GMT`
 1. Upgrading dependencies: API <===> RabbitMQ <===> Celery(kombu)
-1. Additionally, SSL parameters changin from ssl to tls
+1. Additionally, TSL arguments are changing on [Mongo URI](https://docs.mongodb.com/manual/reference/connection-string/#tls-options) from ssl to tls
 1. Mongo unable to connect to volume.
 Volume assigned to subnet.
 Spot instances occassional do not have capacity in specific subnet.
 1. Celery Queue build missing requirement